Ultimate Marvel: Creation

 Ultimate X-Men was also launched in 2001.
 It was initially delayed by the search for a creative team, and even Bendis' proposed scripts were rejected.
 The new title was finally given to Mark Millar, who had a controversial run in DC's The Authority.
 The two authors had conflicting styles: Bendis sought to modernize the old superhero tropes, and Millar sought to critique them.
 While Bendis tried to write atemporal stories, Millar preferred to set his stories amid the political tensions of the time, with edgy, quick action-driven stories and making the relationship between humans and mutants more realistic and distrustful.
 The first issue of Ultimate X-Men sold 117,085 copies in a month.
 Lacking previous knowledge about the characters, Millar based his general draft of the series on the 2000 X-Men film.

 Jemas and Quesada paired Millar with artist Bryan Hitch, who had also worked with The Authority, but in a run that did not overlap with Millar's.
 They would reimagine the Avengers, who were renamed as "the Ultimates".
 Unlike the simple updates of the Spider-Man and X-Men titles, the Ultimates were a complete reimagination of the Avengers, with very little in common with the mainstream title.
-Ultimate Captain America got a rash soldierly (and until the final events of The Ultimates 2, jingoist) personality, Hulk was written as a murderous and cannibalistic monster that kills hundreds of civilians, and Thor was ambiguously introduced as either an actual Norse god (as in the main comics) or a man with stolen weapons and a psychiatric disorder.
+Captain America got a rash soldierly (and until the end of The Ultimates 2, jingoistic) personality, Hulk was written as a murderous and cannibalistic monster that kills hundreds of civilians, and Thor was ambiguously introduced as either an actual Norse god (as in the main comics) or a man with stolen weapons and a psychiatric disorder.
 Nick Fury, originally a caucasian character in the Marvel-616 Universe, was modeled after the actor Samuel L. Jackson, and the new design eventually overshadowed the original one, being incorporated into the mainstream Marvel-616 universe and all new media adaptions of the characters.
 The main premise was to write a comic that looked the way a superhero film about the Avengers should look.
 At that point, the Marvel Cinematic Universe had not been created, and the prospect of a film about the Avengers was remote.
 The series was a huge success, and became the single best-selling comic of the year.